Code of Practice.

 How Do I Make a Complaint?

 To make a complaint contact ARIA or AMRA, which will ask for details including title, artist, and (if relevant) where and when purchased.
-To contact AMRA the phone number is 03 9507 2547 or by email to our CEO, Ian Harvey.
+To contact AMRA email to our President.

 What Happens With a Complaint?